tesshucom/jpsonic/README.md

 -----

 The basic installation procedure is almost the same as Airsonic.
 Please use the [Airsonic documentation](https://airsonic.github.io/docs/) for instructions on running Airsonic.
 A more detailed specification description can be found at the [author's site](https://tesshu.com/category/spec).

-Docker version is <a href="https://hub.docker.com/r/jpsonic/jpsonic">jpsonic/jpsonic</a>.
-We recommend using <a href="https://github.com/tesshucom/jpsonic/blob/master/install/docker/production.yml">production.yml</a> to set the launch configuration.

 History
 -----